EU foreign ministers mull increased sanctions against Belarus | DW | 21.06.2021

 "We should extend the sanctions to parts of the Belarusian economy, such as the potash industry or the energy sector.
 And we should deprive the government in Minsk of the possibility to raise funds within the EU by issuing government bonds," he said.

-Belarusian strongman Lukashenko sparked widespread outrage by dispatching a fighter jet on May 23 to intercept a flight from Greece to Lithuania, eventually forcing the plane to land in Minsk, before arresting dissident journalist Raman Pratasevich and his girlfriend Sofia Sapega.
+Belarusian strongman Lukashenko sparked widespread outrage by dispatching a fighter jet on May 23 to intercept a flight from Greece to Lithuania, eventually forcing the plane to land in Minsk, before arresting dissident journalist Raman Pratasevich and his girlfriend Sofia Sapega who were onboard.

 The European Union subsequently blocked Belarusian airlines from flying to the bloc, while it has also stopped carriers from its 27 nations from using Belarus' air space.